JamesWhiteleyIV/FoodBuddy/README.md

 # Requirements
-- python 3 (add python 3 scripts directory to path if not already there)
+- python 3 (add python 3 scripts directory to system path if not already there)

 - Has been tested on the following operating systems, although it should work on any OS that can run PyQt5: